lubokostadinov/tremolo-juce-course/README.md

 * *complete/* contains the completed tremolo plugin project.
 It compiles and runs out of the box.
 * *todo/* contains skeleton code of the same plugin.
 This is the code you will work on throughout the course to gradually bring it to the same state as the *complete/* folder.
 In its default state, it does not compile.

+## Contributing

+* If you find a bug, please, open an issue and/or provide a pull request.
+* Feature requests won't be merged because the goal of the repository is to be educational not feature-full.

 ## License